Do you already have a draft white paper?

 To hear more about how this works, check out the following case studies.

 officemorph was a unique firm in San Francisco that helped companies manage their office renovations.

 Principal Adam Felson had drafted a white paper.
 But he wanted to get a professional review before publishing it.

 Adam had an excellent numbered list that covered 13 problems.
 But it was packed with so many tips, it ran 6,000+ words: too long for busy people.

 That made big gains in readability

-- Trimmed 1,300 words without losing any key ideas
+- Trimmed 1,300 words without losing key ideas

 - Improved the Reading Ease from 50 to 60 (higher is better)